cds-snc/notification-documentation/src/en/status.md

   "phone_number": "+447900900123",  # required string for text messages
   "type": "email / sms", # required string
   "status": "sending / delivered / permanent-failure / temporary-failure / technical-failure", # required string
-  "template": {
+  "provider_response": "STRING", # optional string - will not be null only when the status is a technical failure "template": {
     "Version": 1
     "id": "f33517ff-2a88-4f6e-b855-c550268ce08a" # required string - template ID